 “It’s all in the wrist.
 Only use the left hand to guide.”
 “Just catch and shoot… catch and shoot.”

 Dad’s instructions became my Bible verses.
 My outside shot would rain through the net into his waiting hands where he would snap the ball back to me.

 The rhythm of the release and the smooth, backwards rotation of the ball was my first introduction to poetry.
 It was the summer of 1991.
 Lou Henson was the head coach of the Fighting Illini.
 Christian Laettner was a Blue Devil.
 The Chicago Bulls were everything.

-When I returned to school my sixth grade year, some big-time changes triggered an untapped vibrancy.
-My point guard, Amy, spent ample time practicing over the summer as well; and her dad signed on as the new head coach.
+When I returned to school my sixth grade year, some big-time changes triggered a new vibrancy.
+My point guard, Amy, spent ample time practicing over the summer as well, and her dad signed on as the new head coach.
 Jenny’s dad would be the new assistant coach, and a fireball from Schaumburg became the team’s X factor.